Game Review: The End Of The World

 I quite liked experimenting within the constraints of what's available in the game to see what would happen, although I would have liked to have had a few more locations to explore.
 The game is very short - it takes 10 to 20 minutes to play - but it has multiple endings (three that I could find) that increase the replayability.

 The art style is slightly abstract in places, especially in depicting the world as broken although, of course, it is the man that is broken and not the world.
-The game uses colour effectively to represent the present, which is depicted used muted blues, greens, and yellows, and the past, which is represented with slightly more vibrant oranges and reds.
+The game uses colour effectively to represent the depressing present, which is depicted using muted blues, greens, and yellows, and the happy past, which is represented with slightly more vibrant oranges and reds.
 The colour design is quite clever, as you'll discover as you try to find the different endings, as the combinations can also represent safety and tranquility (which is usually represented with peaceful blues and greens) or danger and destruction (which is usually represented with energetic reds and oranges).

 The game was created by Sean Wenham, with help from Arran Seaton (music) and Viesturs Marnauza (sound).
 The music and soundscape complement the art style beautifully in helping to convey both the bleak present and a past that was filled with hope and delight.
-The music, in particular, fades between two superb pieces that embody the two emotional states.
+The music, in particular, fades between superb pieces that embody the two emotional states.

 (Wenham has since joined a collective called TuoMuseo